enebular/docs/en/Files/FileSettings.md

 The environment variables provided to the file when executed.

 - KEY
-    - The enviromnetal variable name
+    - The environment variable name
 - VALUE
-    - The enviromnetal variable value
+    - The environment variable value

 ## Deploy Hooks {#Deploy Hooks}